akshay1502/Today-s-Recipe/notes.md

 refacroting login and signup code and cleaning the css, merging them into one component.
 Alternative for images, or a logo or bannerImage of site.

+login -> formErrors.password not being used as of now.(can remove it or add user friendly msg to the user to remember their password)